📚 This post is part of our comprehensive guide: Faith-Centered Relationships: A Christian Woman’s Complete Guide

 If you’ve cried yourself to sleep…

-If you’ve asked God why love hurts so much…
+If you’ve asked God why this hurts so much…

-This isn’t the end.
-It’s a refining season—a chapter, not the whole book.
-Whether He brings reconciliation or a new beginning, you will rise stronger, wiser, and closer to Him than ever before.
+you will rise stronger, wiser, and closer to Him than before.

 “Let all that you do be done in love.” — 1 Corinthians 16:14